geraldsadya/geraldsadya/README.md

 ## 🌟 About Me

-I'm **Gerald Sadya**, a passionate developer with a relentless drive to learn, innovate, and build extraordinary solutions.
-With a background in [insert field/experience here], I specialize in blending creative design with powerful code.
-When I'm not coding, you can find me diving into new tech, exploring gaming worlds, or brainstorming the next big idea.
+I'm Gerald Sadya and this is my profile which showcases my attempt at being competent at coding.
+I have a background in computer science and computer engineering (not that it means anything in this day and age... but also doesn't mean anything).
+Anyways, this is some of the stuff I've decided to share with the public or was too bothered to keep on my computer, so I uploaded it here.

-- 🔭 **Currently Working On:** Cutting-edge projects that merge design, code, and creativity.
+- 🔭 **Currently Working On:** Projects that merge design, code and creativity.
-- 🌱 **Learning:** Advanced algorithms, cloud-native applications, and emerging tech.
+- 🌱 **Learning:** How to be a backend developer
-- ⚡ **Fun Fact:** I'm always hunting for the next hackathon or tech meetup to connect and collaborate.
+- ⚡ **Fun Fact:**  Literally just watched Star Wars for the first time and decided to make a portfolio in 3js using that as the theme.
+It's right here.

 Check out my [portfolio](https://geraldsadya.netlify.app) to see my journey in detail.